Reichswerke Hermann Göring: Expansion

 Göring turned his eyes to Austrian steel in 1937.
 The Anschluss of March 1938 gave him practically unlimited access to Austrian resources.
-The Reichswerke's activities in Austria demonstrated that Göring regarded captured assets as state property and was not willing to share the fortunes with private German businesses – on the contrary, the Reichswerke absorbed Austrian assets that were already owned by German investors and completely eliminated the barons of Ruhr from Austrian industry.
+The Reichswerke's activities in Austria demonstrated that Göring regarded captured assets as state property and was not willing to share the fortunes with private German businesses – on the contrary, the Reichswerke absorbed Austrian assets that were already owned by German investors and eliminated the barons of Ruhr from Austrian industry.
 Its primary target in Austria, Alpine Montangesellschaft steel company, was 56% owned by German giant VS. Immediately after the Anschluss, Göring advised VS to speed up mining its Austrian ores, and again the private business refused for fear of overproduction.
 The Reichswerke purchased a non-controlling share in Alpine and then wrestled complete control over the company for six months.
 Regulatory pressure threatened to devalue Alpine, and in March 1939 VS stepped aside.
 Alpine's ore resources were vital for Göring's second great project – the new vertically integrated cluster of steel mills in Linz which also included Eisenwerke Oberdonau and numerous construction and shipping companies.
 Göring, in his functions of President of Prussia and Chief of the Luftwaffe, also established close ties between the Reichswerke and the oil and aircraft industries.

 Relationships between the state and steel barons continued to deteriorate, and Göring used the same pattern of intimidation to extort other Austrian and later Czech assets from their past owners.
 The Reichswerke absorbed 50 to 60 per cent of Czech heavy industry, and a slightly lesser share in Austria.
 Takeover mechanisms ranged from bona fide stock purchase to control by proxy through dependent local banks to outright confiscation, as was the case of the British-owned Rothschild family mill in Vitkovice.
 Sudetenland, annexed in 1938, brought the first substantial coal reserves.
 In Germany, the Reichswerke effectively subdued the Ruhr barons by forcing them to supply coal to Salzgitter blast furnaces, commissioned in 1939, at below-market price.
 "Acquisition" of Polish coal mines allowed the Reichswerke to drop coal prices even lower.